jpt13653903/ALCHA/Wiki/MarkDown/Classes.md

             }
         }

-        fsm(GlobalClock, GlobalReset){
+        fsm(globalClock, globalReset){
             // The state machine used to set up the ADC and receive data.

-            // This state machine calls the above SetRegister function in order to
+            // This state machine calls the above setRegister function in
-            // set the various ADC registers to default values.
+            // order to set the various ADC registers to default values.
         }
     }
 ```